-This is the only armadillo that can completely enclose itself by rolling into a sphere; the other species is the closely-related Brazilian three-banded armadillo.
+This is one of only two armadillo species that can completely enclose itself by rolling into a sphere; the other species is the closely-related Brazilian three-banded armadillo.
 The sides of the two large shells are free from the skin allowing room for the head, legs, and tail to fit into when the animal rolls up into a ball.
 Usually it leaves a small space between a section of its armor, which it forcefully closes on the hand, finger or paw of a would-be predator.

 How They’re Doing

 Due to habitat loss and hunting, populations of southern three-banded armadillos are in decline.
 They are listed as “near threatened” by the International Union for the Conservation of Nature.

-- Armadillo head plates are unique to each armadillo, like human fingerprints.
+- Armadillo head plates are unique to each armadillo, similar to human fingerprints.

 - “Armadillo” is a word of Spanish origin, referring to the armor-like covering of these animals.

-- Unlike other armadillo species which dig burrows to shelter in, the 3-banded armadillo hides under a bush or in undergrowth by day.
-It often uses the abandoned burrows of anteater
+- Unlike most other armadillo species which dig burrows to shelter in, the southern three-banded armadillo hides under a bush or in undergrowth by day.
+It often uses the abandoned burrows of anteater.